intj-t/intj-t/README.md

 <a href="https://snap.stanford.edu/">Stanford SNAP</a>

+I'm A Microsoft System Integrator from 2003 and a Windows Internals Certified Professional in 7/2008.
 Please try and find Muse Magazine a Hollywood periodial, I tested as a INTJ-T at the University of California.
 I was diganosed with Scizoaffective in 2001, worked one odd retail job in 2005.
 And graduated as a Computer Science valedictorian.
 My family is working on a Trust with bank documents and my family is not funding my startup.
 I work on tangable common equity in market M&A. I have about 3 market exits on my books.
 My Github organizations represent my confilct of intrest.
 I support extant relationships.
 And will fund leukemia research in couples that didn't know better.

 <a href="https://www.globenewswire.com/news-release/2021/05/28/2238516/0/en/Muse-Mastermind-Bringing-Your-Heartfelt-Vision-to-The-World.html">Muse Mastermind</a>